- Prerequisites

 - Next steps

-- Connect devices to IoT Hub;
+- Connect devices to IoT Hub

-- Push data from devices to IoT Hub;
+- Push data from devices to IoT Hub

-- Build real-time end-user dashboards;
+- Build real-time dashboards

-- Define thresholds and trigger alarms;
+- Define thresholds and trigger alarms

 Prerequisites